 Venue, dates and cost

-The PHEA course is held at a purpose-designed fire and rescue training centre in County Durham, North East England.
+The PHEA course is held at our training centre and headquarters at Progress House near Eaglescliffe, North East England.
 2019 course dates:

 - 30/31 March 2020